Rangi42/polishedcrystal/README.md

 * Custom held items that prevent status conditions (based on unused game code)
 * More Berries (Liechi, Ganlon, Salac, Petaya, Apicot, Lansat)
 * Replace HM01 Cut with Machete item, and HM05 Flash with Bell Lantern item
-* Make Rock Smash an HM
+* Make Rock Smash an HM (actually Brick Break)
 * Evening from 5–7 PM (change morning from 4−9 AM)
 * First party Pokémon follows you like in Yellow or HGSS
-* Separate bag pockets for usable items and held items
+* Separate bag pockets for usable items and held items, or for Berries and/or healing items
 * Custom title screen and end credits
 * Shiny Charm from Gen V increases shiny likelihood from 1/8192 to 1/1024
-* Replace Poké Seer byte with <gender:1, shiny:1, whichability:1, nature:5> (or have one ability per species and use two bits for gender, instead of checking the base data for genderless)
+* Replace Poké Seer byte with <gender:1, shiny:1, which_ability:1, nature:5> (or have one ability per species and use two bits for gender, instead of checking the base data for genderless)
 * Improved AI
 * Import some devamped music from future generations